-

 Encryption setting (KMS)

-If you set bucket encryption, you can control access to the bucket and protect stored objects by linking with Key Management Service of NAVER Cloud Platform.
+If you set bucket encryption, you can control access to the bucket and protect stored objects by connecting with Key Management Service of NAVER Cloud Platform.

-Once encryption is set, it can't be canceled, and the following features can't be used.
+Once encryption is set, it cannot be cancelled, and the following features cannot be used.

-- The API key of the main account can't be used when performing a function for the bucket object with encryption setting.
+• The API key of the main account cannot be used when performing a function for the bucket object with encryption setting.
 A new sub-account has to be created, or the API Key of an existing sub-account has to be used.

 Bucket management